Let's Move!: Impact

+The 2020 edition of Siena College Research Institute's First Ladies Survey included a supplementary question asking historians and scholars to assess the effectiveness of signature initiatives of the ten first ladies between 1964 and 2020.
+Let's Move! ranked was 2nd in effectiveness, behind only Lady Bird Johnson's efforts promoting environmental protection and beautification.

 Let's Move!
 Flash Workout

 Let's Move!
 Flash Workout is a 2011 initiative by R&B singer Beyoncé in collaboration with Michelle Obama, and the National Association of Broadcasters Education Foundation to help boost her campaign against child obesity.

 Beyoncé reworked the 2007 hit "Get Me Bodied" and changed the title to "Move Your Body" for the Let's Move!
 Flash Workout initiative.
 A Spanish version was also created.
 The lyrics were switched to fit the cause.

 The new lyrics include the line: "Don't just stand there on the wall, everybody just move your body, move your body, move your body."
 The song is a step-by-step flash dance-style workout that combines hip hop, Latin and dancehall moves with traditional exercise.
 On April 9, 2011, an instructional video featuring a group of teenagers dancing to "Move Your Body" was released online.
 After a few days, Beyoncé has said that she "would record her own version of the exercise routine" to show kids how it is done by shooting a new music video featuring a series of fun workouts to accompany the track.
 On April 26, 2011, Beyoncé released a video of her own version of the exercise routine.
 Concerning the campaign, Beyoncé expressed:

 I am excited to be part of this effort that addresses a public health crisis.
 First Lady Michelle Obama deserves credit for tackling this issue directly, and I applaud the NAB Education Foundation for trying to make a positive difference in the lives of our schoolchildren.